UMAprotocol/UMIPs/UMIPs/collateral-omnibus-9.md

 Store fee for BOBA was chosen as it is approximately equivalent to $1500 in line with other collateral currencies as determined by using the current CoinGecko prices.

 Since there is no trading activity observed for DOM it was arbitrary assumed having $15 million market cap.
 Given the total supply of 1,500,000,000 DOM that would translate to $0.01 token price and 150000 DOM final fee targeting $1500 value.
+Final fee for DOM could be updated in the forthcoming UPP once the token is listed for trading.

 ## Implementation